Choosing Intra Ocular Lens-1 : Material

 The anterior or A cells when disturbed, tend to remain in place and not migrate.
-They are prone to a transformation into fibrous like tissue (pseudofibrous metaplasia).
+They are prone to a transformation into fibrous like tissue (pseudofibrous metaplasia, that is differentiating from one cell type to another).
 In contrast the equaltorical cells migrate towards the posterior capsule.
 Sometimes they form a fibrotic transformation, but generally they tend to form large balloon like bladder cells- the cells of Wedl, also known as Elschnig pearls.
-These are the cell types involved in the different forms of postoperative opacification of the capsular bag like PCO, ACO.
+These are the cell types involved in the different forms of postoperative opacification of the capsular bag.

 Post operative capsular opacification involving both posterior and anterior capsule is not related to IOL material alone.
 David Apple had proposed six factors for the reduction of PCO - three IOL related, and three surgeon related.
 Assuming the surgeon has done an in the bag implantation with thorough I/A and cortex removal with a continuous curvilinear capsulorhexis of not less than 1 mm of from the IOL optic size, the three IOL related factors that would contribute to less PCO are :